chris-zen/chris-zen.github.io/_posts/2015-05-10-elasticsearch-with-scala-and-akka.markdown

 }
 {% endhighlight %}

-# Real life example with actors
+# Actor example

-Let's see a real life example on how to do a search without blocking an actor.
+Let's see an example on how to do a search without blocking an actor.
 The following code have an actor that does an aggregation by timestamp when receives a StartQuery message and returns a QueryResult with the list of intervals found in the elasticsearch query result.